Some new Liouville type theorems for 3D steady tropical climate model

-Our aim of this paper is to extend and improve the recent work of Cho et al. \cite{CIY24} by combining an iteration argument and some delicate estimates of several integrals.
-Actually, we succeed in establishing Liouville type theorems under $17$ different kinds of conditions.
-It is not difficult to verify that Liouville type theorem under \eqref{1.2a} is a special case of Theorem \ref{main2} while Liouville type theorem under \eqref{1.2b} or \eqref{1.2c} is a special case of Theorem \ref{main1}.
-Moreover, the limit condition \eqref{lim} is weaker than \eqref{1.2b} and \eqref{1.2c}.
-Besides, the first baroclinic mode of vector velocity $v$ and the temperature $\theta$ possess symmetric positions in our Liouville results.
+Our aim of this paper is to extend and improve the recent works of \cite{CIY23,CIY24,CNY24,CY25}.
+By means of the energy method and an iteration argument, we establish Liouville type theorems under the condition that Lebesgue norms of the smooth solutions on the annulus satisfy some power-law growth conditions.
+As a consequence, we show that a smooth solution is trivial provided that it belongs to some Lebesgue spaces or satisfies some decay conditions at infinity.
+It is not difficult to verify that Liouville type theorem under \eqref{1.2a} is a special case of Theorem \ref{main1} while Liouville type theorem under \eqref{1.2b} or \eqref{1.2c} is a special case of Theorem \ref{main1} and Remark \ref{Rem3.1}(iii).
+Moreover, in our setting, the growth conditions are more flexible and the ranges of the parameters are broader.

+On the other hand, using a contradiction argument and developing a systematic framework to handle the energy function associated with the non-trivial solutions, we extend Cho-Yang's logarithmic improvement of Liouville type theorems for the Navier-Stokes equations to \eqref{equ1.1}.
+In \cite{CY25}, Cho-Yang proved their logarithmic improvement result via a case-by-case analysis based on

+To the best of our knowledge, their method cannot be applied to establish Liouville type results of the logarithmic version for the fluid equations coupled with the Navier-Stokes equations.
+Our new approach avoids the case-by-case discussion and is very effective for the coupled fluid equations.

+In this paper, we establish two major classes of Liouville type results.
+The first class is obtained under the assumptions imposed on $u,v,\theta$ whereas the second one relies on the assumptions imposed on $u,v,\nabla\theta$.
 In order to show our Liouville type results, we need to introduce some notations.
+Let $A_R$ denote the annulus $B_{2R}\backslash \overline{B_\frac{3R}{2}}$.
 For simplicity, we denote